Understanding Class Inheritance in Python 3

 swim_backwards() method.
 We don’t need to modify the

 swim() method since sharks are fish that can swim.
-Let’s take a look at this child class:
+Let’s review this child class:

 ... class Shark(Fish): def __init__(self, first_name, last_name="Shark", skeleton="cartilage", eyelids=True): self.first_name = first_name self.last_name = last_name self.skeleton = skeleton self.eyelids = eyelids def swim_backwards(self): print("The shark cannot swim backwards, but can sink backwards.")